HastingsGreer/blog/SolveARubiksCubeWithoutMemorization.md

 https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/twiddle.html#4x4n3

-$animation of random piece moves
+animation of random piece moves

 Two classes of piece- no move ever wil put 1 in the slot where 2 belongs.
 We will solve 1 class, then the other.